 Add questions you want to ask participants

-If you want to test multiple versions of your creative, you can make as many Design Questions sections in a single test as you want (and use Logic to follow up on specific versions), or alternatively, duplicate your test and run it in variation sets.
+If you want to test multiple versions of your creative, you can make as many survey sections in a single test as you want (and use Logic to follow up on specific versions), or alternatively, duplicate your test and run it in variation sets.

 How are designs displayed to participants?

 To make sure you get the highest quality data, panel participants won’t be able to answer questions unless they’ve watched or listened to the entire file at least once.
-The files won’t start playing automatically, participant will need to click “play” and complete watching or listening to the file before they can proceed to answer questions.
-After the first watch, they will be able to skip forwards and backward.
+The files won’t start playing automatically, the participant will need to click Play and complete watching or listening to the file before they can proceed to answer questions.
+After the first watch, they will be able to skip forward and backward.

 How much does it cost to test a video or audio file?